 Nothing says fall quite like going apple picking!
-Since the onset of autumn is just around the corner, ATC decided to round up Warminster’s best local spots for pick-your-own apples.
+Since the onset of autumn is just around the corner, Automotive Training Center decided to round up Warminster’s best local spots for pick-your-own apples.

 If these farms and orchards were apples themselves, they’d be the brightest, crunchiest, sweetest, and juiciest.
 Check out which ones we picked and be sure to get out and support these local businesses this fall.